Yamato-Security/hayabusa/README-English.md

 * Developed in Rust to be memory safe and faster than a hayabusa falcon!
 * Multi-thread support delivering up to a 5x speed improvement!
 * Creates a single easy-to-analyze CSV timeline for forensic investigations and incident response
-* Threat hunting based on IoC signatures written in easy to read/create/edit YAML based hayabusa rules
+* Threat hunting based on IoC signatures written in easy to read/create/edit YML based hayabusa rules
 * Sigma rule support to convert sigma rules to hayabusa rules
 * Currently it supports the most sigma rules compared to other similar tools and even supports count rules
 * Event log statistics (Useful for getting a picture of what types of events there are and for tuning your log settings)